 Blue Hubbard squash is a good trap crop for cucumber beetles.
 It also attracts squash bugs and other pests that infest cucumbers.

-The blue hubbard squash planted at the garden corners can help isolate the beetles from your cash crop.
+The blue Hubbard squash planted at the garden corners can help isolate the beetles from your cash crop.

 19. Crop Rotation